-- To report two cases of herpes simplex virus (HSV) keratitis after laser in situ keratomileusis (LASIK).
-Interventional small case series.
+- PURPOSE: To report two cases of herpes simplex virus (HSV) keratitis after laser in situ keratomileusis (LASIK).
+METHODS: Interventional small case series.
 Two patients underwent uneventful LASIK.
 History of herpes labialis in one patient and herpetic eye disease >10 years prior to intervention in the other patient was reported.
 Both patients developed stromal herpetic keratitis 6 weeks and 2 years after the procedure, respectively.
-Treatment consisting of topical steroid drops and topical and systemic antiviral therapy was administered.
+RESULTS: Treatment consisting of topical steroid drops and topical and systemic antiviral therapy was administered.
 Recurrences of the herpetic keratitis were seen after tapering of the topical steroids; four and three recurrences were observed, respectively.
 Final visual acuity was >6/9 in both cases.
-Herpetic keratitis after LASIK is an uncommon, possibly under-reported, entity.
+CONCLUSIONS: Herpetic keratitis after LASIK is an uncommon, possibly under-reported, entity.
 Even patients without history of herpetic eye disease can present with this complication.
 Oral antiviral prophylaxis may be appropriate when performing LASIK on patients with a history of ocular or systemic HSV infection.